-The professional path of each designer comes from a series of circumstances and occasions inevitably linked to his personal history.
-Alessio Gianotti is a young designer from Ivrea, city of the red brick factory, the Olivetti, the company that has made the history of innovation and Italian design.
+The professional path of each designer comes from a series of circumstances and occasionally it is inevitably linked to their personal history.
+Alessio Gianotti is a young designer from Ivrea, the city where red bricks are made by Olivetti, the company that has made history in innovation and Italian design.

-We already met Alessio for Anaconda, the intriguing modular vase of exotic inspiration.
-Today, in addition of design and design issues, we will discover how the designer interprets his approach to creativity.
+We already know Alessio for his intriguing modular vase designed with exotic inspiration, the Anaconda.
+Today, in addition to planning and design issues, we will discover how the designer interprets his approach to creativity.

 How was your passion for design born, Alessio?
 What is your story as a designer?

-Coming from Ivrea, Olivetti and the information technology’s city, I have already grown up in an environment that I would call fertile for creativity.
-But the real love at first sight was in the summer of the last year of high school, when, renovating the house, I found myself surrounded by magazines related to the field of interior design and product design.
-I was fascinated by that world and I decided to study at the Polytechnic of Turin, graduating first in Industrial Design and then in Ecodesign.
-And this is how my adventure has started.
+Coming from Ivrea, a city full of information technology and companies like Olivetti, I feel I have already grown up in an environment that I would call fertile for creativity.
+But the real love at first sight with design was in the summer of my last year of high school, when we were renovating our house, I found myself surrounded by magazines related to interior design and product design.
+I became fascinated by that world and so I decided to study at the Polytechnic of Turin, where I eventually graduated in Industrial Design and then in Ecodesign.
+This is how my adventure started.

 Ivrea must surely have been a source of inspiration and a strong creative stimulus, but what do you really love about the design world?

-Apart from the creative cradle that matured your dedication to creativity, can you give me some names from which you like to take inspiration or which you admire particularly?
+Apart from the creative roots that inspired your dedication to creativity, can you give me some examples of people from whom you have taken inspiration or which you particularly admire?

-If I had to pick one, it would be Kossi Aguessy, a designer I had the fortune to meet and who has always fascinated me for the combination of simplicity and elegance of his creations.
+If I had to name one, it would be Kossi Aguessy, a designer that I was lucky enough to know, who has always fascinated me for the simplicity and elegance that he combines within his creations.

-Then I can not fail to mention Mies van der Rohe for his disruptive minimalism in both industrial and architectural design.
+I also cannot fail to mention Mies van der Rohe for his disruptive minimalism in both industrial and architectural design.

-Finally, a contemporary name, Nendo design studio, I really appreciate the work they do.
+Finally, a contemporary name, the Nendo design studio, I really appreciate the work they do.

-Which historical icon of design are you particularly attached to?
+Which historical design icon are you particularly attached to?

 I think I’m biased in this case.
-Coming from Ivrea, it could only be the Olivetti product to which most of all are fond of.
-I’m speaking of “Valentine“, the typewriter by Ettore Sottsass which I consider wonderful for several reasons: from the portability of the entire camera body, inserted in its red case, to the transgression of the features compared to those of the past (remember that it came out on the market at end of the 60s), up to the general innovation that this product has given to the world of typewriters.
+Coming from Ivrea, it could only be a product from Olivetti, which I am most fond of.
+I’m referring to Ettore Sottsass’s ‘Valentine’, a typewriter which I consider wonderful for several reasons: from the portability of the entire body of the machine inserted in its red case, to the transgression of the features compared to those of the past (remember that it came out on the market at end of the 60s), right up to the general innovation that this product has given to the world of typewriters.